Google Workspace : Collaboration + productivity apps

 If you require compatibility with Microsoft Word and Excel, open source OpenOffice successor LibreOffice is probably your best choice since it's very similar in terms of interface to those paid-for packages.

-While there are a number of rivals to Microsoft Office, LibreOffice is probably the best, not just because it's very feature-rich, but also because MS Office documents opened in LibreOffice retain their formatting, something a lot of competitors struggle to do.
+While there are a number of alternatives to Microsoft Office, LibreOffice is probably the best, not just because it's very feature-rich, but also because MS Office documents opened in LibreOffice retain their formatting, something a lot of competitors struggle to do.

 This means that if you do need an office software suite but don't want to pay for it, and you also don't need a cloud-based software suite, then LibreOffice could be ideal for you.